DC Area’s New Covid-19 Infections Going Into Thursday | Washingtonian (DC)

 Washingtonian is keeping you up to date on the coronavirus around DC.

-The Washington region reported 1,154 new Covid-19 infections going into Thursday, a decrease from the previous day and below the record high of 2,258 reached in early May.
+The Washington region reported 1,016 new Covid-19 infections going into Thursday, an increase from the previous day but below the record high of 2,258 reached in early May.

 To examine the effect of the coronavirus on the area, Washingtonian examined only the data from the eight relevant jurisdictions that comprise the metro area.